arbor-sim/arbor/doc/concepts/interconnectivity.rst

 3. A single byte message tag
 4. A binary representation of a C ``struct`` message

 to its buffer.
-Then, the exhange is performed.
+Then, the exchange is performed.
 This peculiar protocol yields a simultaneous exchange in both directions across the intercommunicator without taking order into consideration.